Long March 7

-The Long March 7 (长征七号运载火箭), or Chang Zheng 7 in pinyin, abbreviated LM-7 for export or CZ-7 within China, originally Long March 2F/H or Chang Zheng 2F/H, nicknamed Bingjian (冰箭 (the Ice Arrow)), is a Chinese liquid-fuelled launch vehicle of the Long March family, developed by the China Aerospace Science and Technology Corporation (CAST).
+The Long March 7 (长征七号运载火箭), or Chang Zheng 7 in pinyin, abbreviated LM-7 for export or CZ-7 within China, originally Long March 2F/H or Chang Zheng 2F/H, nicknamed Bingjian (冰箭 (the Ice Arrow)), is a Chinese liquid-fuelled medium-lift launch vehicle of the Long March family, developed by the China Aerospace Science and Technology Corporation (CAST).
 It made its inaugural flight on 25 June 2016.

 Designed as a replacement of the Long March 2F, Long March 7 and its variants was expected to be the workhorse of the fleet, projected to account for around 70% of all Chinese launches.
-Long March 7 plays a critical role in the Chinese Space Station program: it is used to launch the Tianzhou robotic cargo and resupply spacecraft to the station.
-The rocket was intended to replace the Long March 2F as China's crew-rated launch vehicle in the future, although by 2023 this role has apparently been taken over by the under-development Long March 10 and Long March 10A.
+Long March 7 plays a critical role in the Tiangong space station program: it is used to launch the Tianzhou robotic cargo and resupply spacecraft.
+Although initially planned to replace the Long March 2F as China's crew-rated launch vehicle, by 2023 this role has apparently shifted by the under-development Long March 10A.

-Since 2020, in addition to the base Long March 7 configuration, there is the Long March 7A (CZ-7A etc.) variant which differs from the base CZ-7 by the addition of a liquid hydrogen-liquid oxygen third stage inherited from the third stage of the Long March 3B.
-The rocket has also been developed into the Long March 8 (using fewer boosters).
+Unlike older Chinese rockets, CZ-7 does not use hypergolic propellants.
+The vehicle has two kerolox-fuelled base stages, and uses six YF-100 engines at launch, one each on four boosters and two on the core first stage; the second stage uses four YF-115 engines.
+The Long March 7A variant, flying from 2020, has a hydrolox third stage powered by two YF-75 engines, inherited from the third stage of the Long March 3B.
+The rocket has also been developed into the Long March 8 using fewer boosters.